yoshikiohshima/renkon-pad/README.md

 - A **play** button,
 - An **inspector** toggle button,
 - An **edit** button that lets you change the label in the title bar,
+- A **pin** button that keeps the position and extent of the text box even when you pan or zoom the view.
 - A **close** button.

 The **play** button gathers the contents of all enabled text boxes and runs them in the runner iframe as a Renkon program.
 The **inspector** button toggles the visibility of the resolved stream values.

-You can resize the runner using the resize handle at the bottom right.
-To bring a runner to the front, drag the title bar.
+You can resize the text box or the runner using the resize handles at four corners.
+To bring a window to the front, drag the title bar.

+The pin feature keeps the window at the same visual location while you pan and zoom.
+Note, however, that the "actual" position of the window does not change.
+It is purely the view side feature.

 ### Navigation Box and Pan and Zoom